maxhbr/LDBcollector/docs/source/dev_hermine.rst

 This is the documentation for contributing to the Hermine Project.

-The source code is hosted on Gitlab.com :https://gitlab.com/hermine-project/hermine
+The source code is hosted on Gitlab.com: https://gitlab.com/hermine-project/hermine

 .. toctree::
    :glob:
-   :caption: Contents:
+   :caption: Contents

    prerequisites
    data_model